Formlabs

 Volumetric polymer sintering via RF energy delivery—10x speed potential, infinite recyclability, and novel material modalities

-$100 flatbed scanner + Python/OpenCV for dimensional jetting diagnostics
+$100 flatbed scanner + open-source Python toolkit for jetting diagnostics and ink concentration analysis

 Learn More →